 Tobacco use remains the leading cause of preventable death and disease in the United States and in Pennsylvania.
 To address this enormous toll, the American Lung Association in Pennsylvania calls for the following actions to be taken by our elected officials:

-1. Support a Youth Tobacco Prevention Package to include:
+- Support a Youth Tobacco Prevention Package to include;

-a.
-Increase funding for tobacco prevention and cessation;
+- Increase funding for tobacco prevention and cessation programs;

 The American Lung Association in Pennsylvania will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: to support a youth tobacco prevention package that increases funding for tobacco prevention and cessation, increases the license fee to sell tobacco products, and increases the sales age for tobacco products to 21.
-We will also continue to work to remove the exemptions from the current clean indoor air law.
+Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: to support a youth tobacco prevention package that increases funding for tobacco prevention and cessation programs, increases the license fee to sell tobacco products, and increases the sales age for tobacco products to 21.
+The Lung Association will also continue to work to remove the exemptions from the current clean indoor air law.